-One thing that keeps people from getting dental implants is that they are afraid it will hurt.
+One thing that keeps people from getting dental implants in Sydney is that they are afraid it will hurt.
 There is good news, though: dental implants don’t hurt the way you think they might.
 In fact, dental implants can be one of the least painful dental procedures you ever have.
 Sound incredible?
 It’s true!

 Anesthesia and Sedation

 Imaging also helps us identify the exact location and density of the major nerves in the area, which can help us properly anesthetize the surgical site.
 When we do this right, you shouldn’t feel any discomfort during the procedure itself, likely just some pressure.

 Of course, much of the discomfort from dental procedures is psychological, often related to fear and tension.
 At our Sydney dental office, we do our best to help with this.
 We answer all your questions and explain the procedure thoroughly in a language that you can easily understand.
 With all your questions answered, you will likely feel at ease.
 But if you still have anxiety, we also offer sedation dentistry options.